AardhynLavender/Quiz-API/README.md

 Once created, head over to `Settings > Config Vars`, and add all the environment variables ( you _can_ leave out `NODE_ENV` ).

-Under `Deploy > Deployment Method` use the `GitHub` option, and enter the name of your forked repository. ( if you have not already setup Heroku with GitHub, there may be some extra steps to getting this link working )
+Under `Deploy > Deployment Method` use the `GitHub` option, and enter the name of your forked repository. ( if you have not already setup Heroku with GitHub, there may be some extra steps to getting this link working ).

-Enable automatic deploys, and thats it!
+Enable automatic deploys, and open your app.

 > Note, if your using a new Database for this deployed app, you will need to load it locally, and run a migration on it.